 We found 4 orthopedic reconstructive surgeons near Amarillo, TX.

-Dr. Joshua North is a medical specialist in adult orthopedic reconstructive surgery.
-Dr. North attended medical school at Texas Tech University Health Sciences Center, Paul L. Foster School of Medicine.
-He accepts Blue Cross/Blue Shield, Blue Choice, and Blue Cross Blue Shield Bronze, as well as other insurance carriers.
-He has received professional recognition including the following: Texas Rising Stars.
+Dr. Joshua North is an orthopedic reconstructive surgeon in Amarillo, TX.
+Dr. North graduated from Texas Tech University Health Sciences Center, Paul L. Foster School of Medicine.
+Blue Cross/Blue Shield, Blue Choice, and Blue Cross Blue Shield Bronze are among the insurance carriers that Dr. North takes.
+He has received the following distinction: Texas Rising Stars.

-Dr. Howard Berg is a specialist in adult orthopedic reconstructive surgery.
-He is in-network for United Healthcare EPO, United Healthcare Bronze, and United Healthcare Silver, in addition to other insurance carriers.
-Dr. Berg is a graduate of Johns Hopkins University School of Medicine.
+Dr. Howard Berg works as an orthopedic reconstructive surgeon.
+He graduated from Johns Hopkins University School of Medicine.
+Dr. Berg honors United Healthcare EPO, United Healthcare Bronze, and United Healthcare Silver, in addition to other insurance carriers.

-Dr. Amanda Coffman is a medical specialist in adult orthopedic reconstructive surgery.
-She takes Blue Cross/Blue Shield, Blue Cross Blue Shield of Texas, Blue Choice, and more.
+Dr. Amanda Coffman specializes in adult orthopedic reconstructive surgery.
+She accepts several insurance carriers, including Blue Cross/Blue Shield, Blue Cross Blue Shield of Texas, and Blue Choice.